qmlbook/qmlbook/en/ch04/index.rst

 .. issues:: ch04

 To interact with these elements you often will use a ``MouseArea``.
-Its a rectangular invisible item in where you can capture mouse events.
+It's a rectangular invisible item in where you can capture mouse events.
 The mouse area is often used together with a visible item to execute commands when the user interacts with the visual part.

 .. literalinclude:: src/concepts/mousearea.qml
     :start-after: M1>>